Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

     While GoQuorum introduces the notion of "public transactions" and "private transactions," it does not introduce new transaction types.
-    Rather, it extends the Ethereum transaction model to include an optional `privateFor` parameter (whose use results in GoQuorum treating a transaction as private) and the transaction type has a new `IsPrivate` method to identify private transactions.
+    Rather, it extends the Ethereum transaction model to include an optional `privateFor` parameter (the inclusion of which results in GoQuorum treating a transaction as private) and the transaction type has a new `IsPrivate` method to identify private transactions.

 ## Public transactions

-Public transactions have payloads that are visible to all participants of the same GoQuorum network.
+Public transactions have payloads that are visible to all participants of the same network.
 These are
 [created as standard Ethereum transactions](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction).